Shaktal/any_iterator/any_iterator.md

 `reference operator*() const;`
 &nbsp;&nbsp;&nbsp;&nbsp;_Effects_: Returns a `reference` to the result of dereferencing the underlying iterator.
-&nbsp;&nbsp;&nbsp;&nbsp;_Requires_: The `any_iterator` shall be valid and contain a dereferencible underlying iterator.
+&nbsp;&nbsp;&nbsp;&nbsp;_Requires_: The `any_iterator` shall be valid and contain a dereferencable underlying iterator.
 Otherwise the behaviour is undefined.
 &nbsp;&nbsp;&nbsp;&nbsp;_Remarks_: This operator shall not participate in overload resolution unless `iterator_category` is derived from `input_iterator_tag`.

 `/*unspecified*/ operator->() const;`
 &nbsp;&nbsp;&nbsp;&nbsp;_Effects_: Returns an unspecified object which implements `operator->` such that the end result is as if the user had called `operator->` directly on the underlying iterator.
-&nbsp;&nbsp;&nbsp;&nbsp;_Requires_: The `any_iterator` shall be valid and contain a dereferencible underlying iterator.
+&nbsp;&nbsp;&nbsp;&nbsp;_Requires_: The `any_iterator` shall be valid and contain a dereferencable underlying iterator.
 Otherwise the behaviour is undefined.
 &nbsp;&nbsp;&nbsp;&nbsp;_Remarks_: This operator shall not participate in overload resolution unless `iterator_category` is derived from `input_iterator_tag`.

 `reference operator[](difference_type offset) const;`